heidenreich/theironyard.github.io/source/education/labs/build-a-website/index.markdown

 <img src="/images/education/labs/build-a-website.jpg" style="border-radius: 3px;">

 ### Website Basics: HTML and CSS

-In our after school website class, students learn internet fundamentals, how the browser works, and the basics of building things for the web.
-While gaining a working knowledge of both markup and CSS, kids will craft their very own website.
-(You'll have to print it out to put it on the fridge, mom and dad.)
+In this class you'll learn internet fundamentals, how the browser works, and the basics of building things for the web.
+While gaining a working knowledge of both markup and CSS, you'll will craft and launchyour very own website.

 ---
 <a id="schedule"></a>